Owais-Saleem-Lone/olk/README.md

 # OLK — Open Library Kashmir

-> A free, privacy-first book-sharing platform connecting readers across Kashmir.
+> A free, privacy-first book-sharing platform connecting readers across regions and places.
 > Donate or lend your used books, discover your next read from someone nearby — no shipping, no cost, no data harvesting.

 ---